vosmann/vosmann.github.io/about.md

 I'm a software engineer living in Berlin.

 After my B.Sc. and M.Sc. in computer science
-I began working for a satellite software company called [Amphinicy](http://www.amphinicy.com/).
+I began working for a software company called [Amphinicy](http://www.amphinicy.com/).
 There I had a great time writing programs that orchestrate communication between earth stations and satellites in earth's orbit.